-Pro-active EFV Installations
+8.2 Pro-active EFV Installations

-NW Natural has installed EFVs on all new single family services since February of 1999.
+NW Natural has installed EFVs on all new single-family services since February of 1999.
 In 2016, Federal Code was modified to require the installation of EFVs on all new residential and small commercial services.
-In 2020, NW Natural will extend its EFV policy to include installation of EFVs on existing residential and small commercial service for the service line is exposed and service to the customer is interrupted.
-NW Natural believes proactive installation of EFVs is a prudent and pragmatic approach that can mitigate the consequence of an excavation damage to service lines.
+In 2021, NW Natural will extend its EFV policy to include installation of EFVs on existing residential and small commercial services when the buried portion of the service line is exposed and service to the customer is interrupted.
+NW Natural believes proactive installation of EFVs is a prudent and pragmatic approach that can mitigate the consequence of an excavation damage to a service line.

-System Wide Seismic Assessment
+8.3 System Wide Seismic Assessment

-Building upon the seismic study of transmission and high pressure distribution lines (operating greater than 60psig) a system wide seismic evaluation of the distribution system will be completed in 2020.
+Building upon the seismic study of transmission and high-pressure distribution lines (operating greater than 60psig) a system wide seismic evaluation of the distribution system will be completed in 2020.
 The distribution system seismic study will support NW Natural's commitment to the Governor's Resiliency 2025 Plan; helping to identify and prioritize projects and programs based on understanding of land features and topography and how they interact with the distribution system.
+Projects as a result of this comprehensive report will begin in 2021.